Flag

 Operations and activity in the Pacific

 The NZDF participates extensively in the Pacific region, working with partnered nations, under a number of titled Operations and other activities.
 Tasks include security operations such as the Regional Assistance Mission to Solomon Islands (RAMSI), fisheries monitoring, search and rescue, and frequent disaster relief operations to events such as cyclones, volcanic eruptions and drought.
 Active healthcare activities are also combined with exercises in the region, providing dental, primary health, and other healthcare to remote communities.
-These include Ex Tropic Twilight, and Ex Pacific Partnership, alongside the United States and Australia.
+These include the longstanding exercise series Tropic Twilight, and Pacific Partnership, alongside the United States, Australia and other supporting nations.

 The response to the Covid-19 pandemic

 NZDF personnel deployed domestically and globally in a variety of roles.
-By far the most significant was within New Zealand under Operation Protect.
-During this time New Zealand successfully eliminated Covid-19 and went on to maintain levels that significantly minimised public and healthcare disruption until the latter half of 2022.
+By far the most significant was within New Zealand under Operation Protect which continued until the latter half of 2022.
+During this time New Zealand successfully eliminated Covid-19 and went on to maintain levels that significantly minimised public and healthcare disruption.
 NZDF staff provided planning, management and security support to the quarantine of international travellers.

-Within the Pacific NZDF ships and aircraft delivered vaccines to Niue, Tokelau, and the Cook Islands, while medical and diagnostic support was given to a number of international operations and tasks.
+Within the Pacific NZDF ships and aircraft delivered vaccines to Niue, Tokelau, and the Cook Islands, while medical and diagnostic support was deployed to a number of international operations and tasks.

 Afghanistan- Multiple Operations

-NZDF and significant numbers of health personnel were active in Afghanistan for over 10 years delivering against a number of different mission outputs.
+NZDF staff including specialist health personnel were active in Afghanistan for over 10 years delivering against a number of different mission outputs.
 Medical support covered direct support to NZDF forces, and integration of medical professionals into coalition medical facilities.

 Operation Manawa